vyca2017/content/content/tutorials/clients/relay-vs-apollo/relay-vs-apollo.md

 })(AddPokemonComponent)
 ```

-What happens here with `updateQueries` is that we tell the Apollo client to update all places where we used the `allPokemonsQuery` to also include the new pokemon.
+What happens here with `updateQueries` is that we tell the Apollo Client to update all places where we used the `allPokemonsQuery` to also include the new pokemon.
 Once the mutation is sent and the data is returned from the server, the function we specified for the `allPokemonsQuery` will be called and the cache will be updated as specified.
 The resulting change is made available through the props of all components that were using data from that query and the UI will be rerendered.

 Note that if we have multiple queries that are affected by a mutation, all of them need to included in `updateQueries` individually.
 For example, consider this query: